Open-EO/openeo-web-editor/README.md

 ## Docker

 ### Local build
 This repository contains a Dockerfile.
-It can be build with
+It can be built with
 ```
 docker build . -t openeo-web-editor
 ```